wzqvip/All-Seeing-Eye/README.md

 ## Data Type Conversion

 We will use AI-enhanced voice-to-text technology.
 Users can input voice or video, and after converting to text, we extract emotional features from the voice and video, such as optimism or pessimism.
 These variables are included in the user profile.

+# How To Run

+## Front End

+## Back End

+# Special Note

+Due to time limitation, we will mainly focus on career planning, job acquirement.